nitishdayal/notes/secrets_of_the_javascript_ninja_second_edition/part_2/CHAPTER_03.md

 1. In what situations might callback functions be used synchronously?
 Asynchronously?

-    - Callback functions can be used synchronously to increment the value of a given value.
+    - Callback functions can be used synchronously to increment the value of a given variable.
       A situation in which callback functions could be used asynchronously would be to hold on to a given value until it's called either by the _user_, the _program_, or the _browser_.